asizikov/asizikov.github.io/content/blog/2015-06-22-clean-repository-interface.md

  }
 {{< / highlight >}}

-However models are never that simple and every client might have orders, addresses, contact details, and other nested properties.
+However, models are never that simple, and every client might have orders, addresses, contact details, and other nested properties.

 We don't want to load our database with unnecessary joins and [Entity Framework has a nice tool for that](https://msdn.microsoft.com/en-us/data/jj574232.aspx).

-When we need to retrieve only client's orders we can include it into the query:
+When we need to retrieve only client's orders, we can include it into the query:

 {{< highlight csharp >}}
 context.Clients.Where(client => client.Id == id)